USEPA/EPA_OMEGA_Model/doc/source/8_glossary.rst

  The last calendar year of the historical input data.
 Also known as 'Initial Year' Candidate Vehicles:
  The set of vehicles, and their prices and attributes, sent from the Producer Module to the Consumer Module for consideration during the market share iteration between the two modules.
+Certification CO2e:
+ The GHG emissions values (g/mi or Mg) assigned to produced vehicles based on policy provisions, such as test cycles and weighting, off-cycle credits, production multipliers, etc. These are used to calculate the credits relative to the targets for use in compliance determination.
+Compliance CO2e:
+ The final CO2e Mg for a producer's model year, including all credit transfers, after any opportunity for credit transfers has expired.
+A value which exceeds the Mg target for that model year indicates non-compliance.
 Consumer Generalized Cost:
  This is part of the Demo Analysis estimation of market shares, and comes from GCAM-USA.
 It includes capital costs (including candidate vehicle prices fed in from the Producer Module, and the cost of a home charger), fuel costs, maintenance costs, time cost of fueling, and parameter values for amortization period and discount rate
 Context Policy: